WHAT? These Two Snakes Have “Claws”

 Written by Kellianne Matthews

-When you think of a snake (any kind of snake, big or small), you probably picture some type of elongated animal without any legs, right?
+When you think of a snake, you probably picture some type of elongated reptile.
+And, of course, this animal does not have legs, right?
 Let’s be honest, “no legs” is one of the main requirements for a snake to really be considered a snake, right?
 No feet, no legs, and most definitely no claws—just a long, serpentine creature that slithers side to side.
 But what if that’s not entirely true…

-As strange as it is, there are snakes out there slithering around with their own sharp little claws!
+As strange as it sounds, some snakes out there are slithering around with their own sharp little claws!
 WHAT?
 Yes, two different types of snake families actually grow “claws.”
 But why on earth do these snakes have claws?
-Let’s take a closer look at the two snakes that have “claws,” and learn why they have them and what they are used for.
+Let’s take a closer look at the two snakes that have “claws” and learn what they are used for.

 Lizards vs. Snakes: Legs or No Legs